dart-lang/site-www/src/tools/pub/custom-package-repositories.md

 while using the most up-to-date public packages as dependencies.

-However, conflicts can easily arise if your dependencies require a package with the same name from different repositories, such as if package `retry` requires `meta` from pub.dev, and `example_package` requires `meta` from `https://dart-packages.example.com`.
+However, conflicts can easily arise if your dependencies require a package with the same name from different repositories.
+For example, if package `retry` requires `meta` from pub.dev, and `example_package` requires `meta` from `https://dart-packages.example.com`.
-Therefore, if mirroring any packages into a private package repository it is frequently necessary to mirror all dependencies and either update the `dependencies` section of each package, or [override the default package repository](#default-override).
+Therefore, if mirroring any packages into a private package repository it's often necessary to mirror all dependencies and either update the `dependencies` section of each package, or [override the default package repository](#default-override).

 {{site.alert.note}}
-  To ensure that public packages are usable to everyone, the official package repository, [pub.dev]({{site.pub}}), does not allow publication of packages with git-dependencies or hosted-dependencies from custom package repositories.
+  To ensure that public packages are usable to everyone, the official package repository, [pub.dev]({{site.pub}}), doesn't allow publication of packages with git-dependencies or hosted-dependencies from custom package repositories.

   However, such packages can be published to a custom package repository.